tammoippen/kongcli/README.md

 The project still needs some love.
 If you want to contribute, please consider the following things:

 - We cannot know, which version of kong somebody is stuck with - please make your contributions compatible with 0.13+.
 If there is a new feature not supported downwards, please do not attempt to contribute it.
-Also, do not contribute depricated API, e.g. [API Objects](https://docs.konghq.com/0.13.x/admin-api/#api-object) etc. .
+Also, do not contribute deprecated API, e.g. [API Objects](https://docs.konghq.com/0.13.x/admin-api/#api-object) etc. .
 - make sure CI will most likely pass, e.g.:
     - static tests: `make statics`
     - pytests: `make tests`